Tarlsie/azure-docs/articles/defender-for-cloud/defender-for-cloud-planning-and-operations-guide.md

 - Ongoing Security Monitoring
 - Incident Response

-In the next section, you'll learn how to plan for each one of those areas and apply those recommendations based on your requirements.
+In the next section, you'll learn how to plan for each one of these areas and apply these recommendations based on your requirements.

 > [!NOTE]
-> Read [Defender for Cloud common questions](faq-general.yml) for a list of common questions that can also be useful during the designing and planning phase.
+> Read [Defender for Cloud - General questions](faq-general.yml) for a list of common questions that can be useful during the design and planning phase.

 ## Security roles and access controls

 Depending on the size and structure of your organization, multiple individuals and teams may use Defender for Cloud to perform different security-related tasks.
-In the following diagram, you have an example of fictitious personas and their respective roles and security responsibilities:
+In the following diagram, are example of fictitious personas and their respective roles and security responsibilities:

 :::image type="content" source="./media/defender-for-cloud-planning-and-operations-guide/defender-for-cloud-planning-and-operations-guide-fig01-new.png" alt-text="Roles.":::